 All campus-affiliated social media posts must be accessible to any interested parties, including those with disabilities.
 CSUN's Universal Design Center has put together a comprehensive set of guidelines and tutorials on social media best practices.

 In-Person Monthly Training Classes

-Accessible Technology provides monthly training on the following topics.
-Video tutorials will be posted to this page as soon as they are available.
+Accessible Technology provides monthly training on a variety of topics.
 In-person training workshops are generally held once per month.
 You can check the calendar on the ITS Training website for accessibility offerings and to sign-up.